 Director Bill Fishman

-Most of this studio-wrestling occurred in production and didn’t effect post-production and the scoring process per se.
+Most of this studio-wrestling occurred during production and didn’t effect post-production and the scoring process per se.
 That experience couldn’t have been better for me.
 Billy had mainly done music videos (plus the celebrated cult movie Tapeheads) and had extensive connections in the music industry.
 He managed to convince Bernie Worrell from Parliament Funkadelic to co-compose the score with Pray for Rain.
 I was of course a fan and really excited to get the opportunity to work with someone of his iconic stature – and a little nervous.
-I had a meeting with Bernie in LA and he turned to be very low-key and very cool.
+I had a meeting with Bernie in LA and he turned out to be very low-key, humble and cool.
 However, I had developed specific ways of working and organizing film score projects and I still wasn’t sure how things would work with a bona fide star thrown into the mix.
 There was no way of knowing if we’d get along creatively, but everything ended up falling into place pretty easily.
-Whereas Bernie is a classically trained musical genius, who operates on a level far above that of most musicians, he is also a world-class sideman and studio musician who was equally comfortable in either roll.
+Whereas Bernie was a classically trained musical genius, who operated on a level far above that of most musicians, he was also a world-class sideman and studio musician who was equally comfortable in either roll.
 Since I had more experience with mechanics of film scoring, it quickly became apparent to both of us that I or one of the other members of Pray for Rain (Gary Brown, James Woody) would handle the musical structure and blocking of the cues, much of it R&B/beat-based, and Bernie would give the pieces the character and legitimacy with his signature Moog, Clavinet or B3.
 With Bernie Worrell on board we were able to convince Bay Area hip-hop legends Dan the Automator and rapper Paris to contribute to the score – they only agreed to do it if they could come to the studio to record so they could meet Bernie!

 Another great thing about working on the Car 54 score was that, in addition to the R&B influenced tracks, it also called for a few orchestral cues as well.
 It was the first chance I’d ever had to work with an arranger (Barry Phillips) and live orchestral players.
 Again, Bernie’s classical background came in handy.
 It was only a nineteen-piece chamber orchestra, but it satiated the need all film composers have to have their scores performed live by an orchestra.